 His diverse business interests include the medical technology sector and the beverage industry.
 Possessing more than a decade of experience on the board of Fotografiska, Tommy has built an international network of artists and collectors.
 He is a passionate member of the global art community and is applying his vast expertise to the establishment of a new photographic Art Fund, with the objective of supporting collectors and promoting the work of artists at all stages of their careers.

 Åsa shares Tommy’s life-long interest in art, design and architecture.
 Their family collection is constantly expanding and incorporates photographs, paintings and sculptures.
-She studied Real Estate Brokerage at Gävle University, Sweden, and later worked as a Real Estate Broker and as part of the Client Relations team at Merrill Lynch in Monaco.
+She studied Real Estate Brokerage at Gävle University, Sweden, and later worked as a Real Estate Broker in Sweden also as part of a Private Banking Team at Merrill Lynch in Monaco.

 Åsa is a partner at Fotografiska and co-founder of the award-winning Champagne House HATT et SÖNER.
-Her philanthropic interests are centred on the fields of human rights, medicine, animal welfare, and climate issues.
+Her philanthropic interests are centered on the fields of human rights, medicine, animal welfare, and climate issues.

 Tommy and Åsa are committed to preserving George Hoyningen-Huene’s legacy, sharing his work with a wide audience, and inspiring contemporary photographers and creatives around the world.